jkrizsan/LUT/readme.md

 # Goalsetter MERN app

+JK: this project is use for demonstrate my developers skills for a course.
+I will extend it with additional features behinde the original goals management.

 This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.

 ## Usage